JakeCureton/Uni/README.md

 ## LOCAL ONLY
 - Use ATM.py in pycharm or terminal.
-No dependancies needed. default pin is 1234 or bypass! for more money.
+No dependancies needed.
+Default pin is '1234' or 'bypass!' for more money.
+All money resets on re-run as no local db is setup.

 ## MySQL
 - Use atm-mysql.py in pycharm and ensure to install package needed: